 - Indicator – This denotes the level of packaging for a particular carton.
 This one-digit prefix can range from 0 to 8.

-- GS1 Company Prefix – Vendors must obtain a GS1 Company Prefix directly from GS1 to uniquely identify their company.
+- GS1 Company Prefix – Vendors must have UPC (GTINs) with a GS1 Company Prefix that uniquely identifies their company.
 Depending on the number of items a company needs to identify, a GS1 Company Prefix may be 7 to 10 digits in length.
+To obtain GS1 UPC barcodes, please visit www.barcode-us.com.

 - Item Reference– References the same product number used for the item level GTIN (GTIN-8, GTIN-12, GTIN-13) when a carton is made up of the same item.
 For cartons that contain an assortment of items a new product number is assigned.